 Hitler did not come to power in a vacuum.
 Nationalism was on the rise in the 20’s and 30’s throughout Europe.
 The Fascist in Italy went from a failing political party in 1919 to a march on Rome with less than 1% of the population in 1922 that overthrew the government.
 Franco’s government in Spain traces its roots to the Falange Española de la JONS in 1933.
 Austria had the Fatherland Front also in 1933.
 Greece came under Fascist rule in 1936 with the 4th of August Regime.
 Sanation came to power in Poland with a coup d’Ètat in 1926.
 Norway had the Nasjonal Samling which never managed to garner more than 2.5% of the vote, yet coarsened the political dialogue and opened the door for the subsequent Nazi invasion.

 Key point #2: Nationalism comes as a global wave in the western world.
-The United States in 2016 isn’t unique, and now we see, isn’t immune.
+The rise of the Alt-Right in United States isn’t unique.

 In early 1933 Hitler (leader of the NSDAP) was Chancellor and Papen (leader of the DNVP) Vice Chancellor.
 Germany still had a functioning democracy and a constitution that guaranteed certain fundamental rights – habeas corpus, freedom of the press, freedom of speech and association, and protections against the government seizing property or warrantless searches.